• Skip to primary navigation

 These veggie patties are also pretty versatile, think of them as a falafel alternative.

-You can add them to pitta or tortilla wraps, or throw them in a salad, or serve them as happy hour snack with your favourite dips.
+Use them as a filling for panini or tortilla wraps, add them to a salad, or serve them as happy hour snack with your favourite dips.

 These delicious baked vegan and gluten-free Veggie Sweet Potato Fritters are incredibly easy to make, requiring just 1 bowl and simple and few simple wholesome ingredients:

-To make these fritters awesomely gluten-free, I tested many combinations, but a mixture of rice flour and chickpea flour worked best.
+To make these sweet potato fritters gluten-free, I tested many combinations, but a mixture of rice flour and chickpea flour worked best.
 The fritters came out tender but not unpleasantly gummy.

 I made the first batch using rice flour only and I was not impressed, they were a bit too chewy and bland for my taste.
 Learn from my mistakes and don't skip the chickpea flour.